mytardis/mytardis_ngs_ingestor/README.md

-Instances of the `mytardis_uploader.MyTardisUploader` class handle (most) REST requests to the MyTardis server.  `mytardis_uploader.py` also contains basic config and commandline parsing functions (`get_config`, `add_config_args` and `validate_config`).
+Instances of the `mytardis_uploader.MyTardisUploader` class handle (most) REST requests to the MyTardis server.  `mytardis_uploader.py` also contains basic config and commandline parsing functions.
 There is no domain-specific code related NGS runs in `mytardis_uploader.py`.
-The ingestor script `illumina_uploader.py` adds additional config/commandline options and instatiates MyTardisUploader instances for making REST requests (one per MyTardis StorageBox).
+The ingestor script `illumina_uploader.py` adds additional config/commandline options and instatiates MyTardisUploader instances (one per MyTardis StorageBox) for making REST requests.
 It handles parsing of metadata from Illumina sequencing runs and registering/uploading files to MyTardis in a structure suitable of multiplexed runs from multi-user facilities. `mytardis_models.py` and `models.py` provide